 SCHOOL SAVINGS 4 U

-Can't afford the coach to visit a Temple, Church or Gurudwara?
+Can't afford to visit a Temple or Gurudwara?

-Why not have us come to your school and cut costs by over 50% and say goodbye to all the headaches, letter writing and time consuming risk assessments!
+Why not have us come to your school and cut costs by up to 70% and say Goodbye to all the headaches, letter writing and reduce those risks!"

 GOD IS FOR EVERYONE!
 "Discoveri The Common Denominator Within